na-stewart/Community-Marketsoft/README.md

 # Community Marketsoft

-I have learned a lot about Api design since this application.
-I've also learned that writing Api's in python is personally what I believe is the way to go.

-No longer in service, was an attempt at my first marketable application :)
+No longer in service, was an attempt at my first marketable application.

 A brand new cashless transaction platform, specifically designed for your community.